cilium/cilium.io/src/posts/06-12-2017-what-cilium-and-bpf-will-bring-to-istio/index.md

   - cilium
   - envoy
   - proxy
-ogSummary: `There is a lot of excitement around Istio this week at KubeCon.
+ogSummary: "There is a lot of excitement around Istio this week at KubeCon.
 We are getting pinged multiple times a day now with questions on how exactly Cilium and Istio relate to each other.
 Istio abstracts away a lot of networking specific complexity and provides visibility and control to application teams.
 We couldn't agree more with the moving networking to Layer 7 and provide the necessary instruments for efficient operation at the layer where it makes sense:the application protocol.
 This blog post serves to answer a simple question:How is Istio related to Cilium?
 Can I use both together?
-Will one benefit from the other?`
+Will one benefit from the other?"
 ---

 There is a lot of excitement around Istio this week at KubeCon.
 We are getting pinged multiple times a day with questions on how exactly Cilium and Istio relate to each other.
 This blog post serves to answer a couple of simple questions: How is Istio related to Cilium?
 Can I use both together?
 Will one benefit from the other?